jeremyjaybaker/CRT/README.md

 - clock_sample: Renders the 12 points of a clock to a PPM image.

+- silhouette_sample: Renders the silhouette of a sphere against a black background.

 ## Installation

 1. Add the dependency to your `shard.yml`: